 Dr. Joyce Samoutou-Wong BSc (Hons) MBChB DRCOG DTMH MRCGP and her husband Henri are the founding directors of the New Sight.
-Dr. Samoutou-Wong, a recipient of the Hong Kong Outstanding Students’ Award (1992), the International Excellence in Ophthalmology Vision Award (2012) and Women of Hope Award (2017), graduated from Diocesan Girls’ School in Hong Kong before winning a full scholarship to study at the United World College of the Atlantic in the UK.
+Dr. Samoutou-Wong, a recipient of the Hong Kong Outstanding Students’ Award (1992), the International Excellence in Ophthalmology Vision Award (2012), Women of Hope Award (2017), and Compassion Award (2020), graduated from Diocesan Girls’ School in Hong Kong before winning a full scholarship to study at the United World College of the Atlantic in the UK.
 She then read medicine at the University of Edinburgh, which was followed by a stint as a visiting fellow at Harvard University.
 She has been involved in several humanitarian projects across the globe, including running a mobile clinic and creating a first aid programme that has since been completed by over 40,000 people along the ancient Silk Road in Uzbekistan.